Yoast/wordpress-seo/readme.txt

 * Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
 * Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
 * Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.

-= 6.1.1 =
-Release Date: January 10th, 2018

-Bugfixes:

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.

-= 6.1.0 =
-Release Date: January 9th, 2018

-Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.

-Bugfixes:

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).

 = Earlier versions =